COVID-19 Coronavirus: Legal and Benefits Updates for Vermonters

 • You can be vaccinated in Vermont even if you are not a Vermont resident.

-• Booster shots are available in Vermont.
-Learn more on the Vermont Department of Health website.
+• Learn how to get a shot on the Vermont Department of Health website.

 • Homebound Vermonters can call their home health agency, or call 802-863-7240 (toll-free 1-833-722-0860).